ufosc/club-back-end/README.md

 ## Built With

-- [Rust](https://www.rust-lang.org/learn/get-started) - a (wonderful) systems programming language
+- [Rust](https://github.com/ufosc/club-resources/tree/master/rust) - a (wonderful) systems programming language
 - [Rocket Framework](https://rocket.rs/) - a web framework for Rust
 - [PostgreSQL](https://www.postgresql.org/) - an open source relational database
 - [Diesel](http://diesel.rs/) - An extensible ORM and Query Builder for Rust (to interact with PostgreSQL)

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for how to work on the project.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for how to work on the project and the [DESIGN.md](docs/DESIGN.md) file to understand more about the technologies we use and how it all fits together.

 ## License